arthur-lage/rent-car-app/README.md

 A mobile application for a car rent company, made with Expo, React Native and Typescript.

+This design was made by Avi Yansah, and it was found on: [Figma Resources](https://www.figma.com/community/category/web_design)

 ## 🌆 Images

 <div display="flex">